auino/seleniumprocessor/README.md

 * `action_parameters` (optional): its definition depends on the `action` field
 * `action`: the action to execute:
     * `click`: to perform a click on the DOM object
+    * `click-repeated`: to perform a repeated click on the DOM object, until the object is present (useful with `sleep`, e.g., for pages loading portions of a lists, with a final button to load additional results); the optional `action_parameters` parameter represents the class name of the objects to count: when the object is unchanged, repeated clicks will be interrupted
     * `navigate`: to navigate by clicking a specific sequence of objects, by their text value; the `action_parameters` parameter represents the `>` separated navigation path
     * `scroll_to`: to scroll to the specific element
     * `empty_value`: to empty the `value` property of the DOM object